 Eczema is a genetic defect of the skin structure leading to chronic inflammation, causing dry, itchy skin commonly over the neck, arms and legs.
 There is usually a family history of eczema and is associated with asthma and allergic rhinitis.
 Most children outgrow this condition, but some may have to deal with it for several years.

 Babies with eczema should be exclusively breastfed until the age of 6 months.
 Affected skin should be moisturised at least twice a day.
 Harsh soaps should be avoided.
 Corticosteroid creams may be required for active eczema.
 The treatment target is to prevent skin infection and improve the quality of living.

 D is for…

 This is used to describe a red rash over a baby’s diaper area.
 Common causes include direct irritation from urine and stools, fungal (candida) infection.
 Treatment would depend on the cause and may include removing diapers for a few hours a day, anti-inflammatory or anti-fungal creams.
-Diaper rash can be prevented by keeping the diaper area dry, regular diaper change, limiting use of harsh soaps in diaper region and use of barrier creams (those containing zinc oxide).
+Diaper rash can be prevented by keeping the diaper area dry, regular diaper change, limiting the use of harsh soaps in the diaper region and the use of barrier creams (those containing zinc oxide).

 By being aware of the common illnesses seen in children, parents can better monitor and understand their children.
 However, this article should not take the place of a professional medical consult if parents suspect that their child is unwell.